martiansideofthemoon/martiansideofthemoon.github.io/_posts/2017-05-17-applying-for-j1.markdown

 After a month's work, I've finally received my J1 visa and I'm ready to visit [TTIC](http://www.ttic.edu/) at the University of Chicago campus.
 In this blog I'll try to collect a few resources that helped me through the application process, along with my experience.
 Unfortunately, a number of seemingly disconnected steps need to be completed to have a successful application.

+For details on urgent J-1 visa requests, refer to the [Emergency Appointment](#emergency) section written by [Yash Kant](https://yashkant.github.io/).

 ## J-1 Visa

 The [J-1 Visa](https://j1visa.state.gov/) to the United States is a non-immigrant short term visa for exchange visits and internships.
 It is necessary for a person to be supported by a university or organization's program to be eligible for a J-1 visa.
 You can read more on [Wikipedia](https://en.wikipedia.org/wiki/J-1_visa).